moiz-mansoori/Brain-Tumor-Detection/README.md

 # 🧠 Brain Tumor Detection using ML, CNN & Computer Vision

-A well-structured machine learning project that detects brain tumors from MRI images using a fine-tuned VGG-16 model, with automated brain region extraction applied before classification to improve reliability.
+This is a practical machine learning project that detects brain tumors from MRI scans.
+It combines automated brain region extraction using computer vision with a fine-tuned VGG-16 convolutional neural network to classify images as tumor or non-tumor.
+The project includes preprocessing, training, evaluation, explainability, and a Streamlit demo app.

 ![Python](https://img.shields.io/badge/Python-3.8+-blue.svg)
 ![TensorFlow](https://img.shields.io/badge/TensorFlow-2.10+-orange.svg)